cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-gpdeletesystem.md

 **`-f (force)`**

 Force a delete even if backup files are found in the data directories.
-The default is to not delete Greenplum Database instances if backup files are present.
+The default is to not delete Cloudberry Database instances if backup files are present.

 **`-l logfile_directory`**